 - I read this ebook in October 2017.

 - If you’re not yet ready to invest in a scheduler (Tailwind or BoardBooster), then this is the Pinterest course for you!
 Carly does everything through manual pinning.
 While I haven’t personally tried her method, I did gain some solid ideas from reading her ebook.
-Plus this one is definitely the most budget friendly of the three options I’ve listed.
+Plus this one is definitely the most budget friendly of the options I’ve listed.

 Decide How to Monetize